faizan-m/faizan-m.github.io/experience.md

 My first project was interfacing a hexapod robot with CTRL Kit allowing the robot's legs to mimic finger movements of a human user.
 I also developed a "soccer-mode" that allows the user to move the robot and individually kick its legs using muscle movements and gestures.
 I believe such control schemes have the potential to be incredibly intuitive and can help break down the interaction barrier with robots.

 For my main project, I proposed some experimental features for CTRL Kit involving physically contextualized interactions with real-world objects and spaces.
 I built a prototype for those features as a proof of concept.
-Four patent applications are currently being filed based on the proposal idea and prototype.
+Patent application is currently being filed based on the proposal idea and prototype.

 The hexapod was featured in an NPR video recently:
 <div>{%- include extensions/youtube.html id='cdZLg4IORc0' -%}</div>